The Galion Navy, Discovery & Comet Defy HiFi Logic.

 For starters, it uses for 12AT7 tubes which I love as a tube pre-amp is often a great mate to a solid state amp, adding some of that sought after warmth along with the large soundstage that tubes are known to throw.
 While 12AT7’s are not known for their tubey goodness, when you roll in the right tubes here you can enhance things here and there.
 I have done this myself and have experimented for months with the Navy, in anticipation of this review which I knew would be a very long term kind of thing.

 I will also review the brands Discovery Mono amps within this text as well as I have had them here for months, listening, comparing and enjoying.
 The new Comet amp has been here for a few weeks but I will also spill the beans on this quite special under $1700 amplifier.
-Yes, I did say special as the Comet amp is a bit different from the Discovery in the realm of the mirage and treble, and it is right up my alley in sound signature.
+Yes, I did say special as the Comet amp is a bit different from the Discovery in the realm of the midrange and treble, and it is right up my alley in sound signature, more so than the Discovery.
+Almost tube like really.

-I will spoil it here but I have just made the Galion Navy and Discovery my reference for a pre/power combo and for me this is quite insane as I usually go for “the good stuff” or should I say “The fancy looking pricey stuff” as for me this is what usually sounds the best here but this time it’s different.
+I will spoil it here but I have just made the Galion Navy and Comet part of my review setup for a pre/power combo and for me this is a change up as I usually go for “the good stuff” or should I say “The fancy looking pricey stuff” as for me this is what usually sounds the best here but this time it’s different.

 The Navy Preamp.